Frequently Asked Questions

 Do you make custom orders?

 It depends.
 Send an e-mail to firstname.lastname@example.org and let us know what you’re thinking.

 Who made my pottery?

-The East Fork Collection is made entirely by hand by East Fork Potters Alex Matisse and John Vigeland and East Fork Apprentices Amanda Hollomon-Cook and Kyle Crowder.
+The East Fork Collection is made entirely by hand by East Fork Potters Alex Matisse, John Vigeland and our incredible team, led by Production Manager, Amanda Hollomon-Cook.
 One-off pieces from the East Fork Guild are stamped with the name of their maker.